Inh3ritance/TheBruinExperiment/README.md

 # TheBruinExperiment
 Website for the UCLA BruinExperiment team.
+Includes Boostrap, mobile development, previous versions of webpage, initial php, and JQuery.